ajkhoury/Errata1337/README.md

 # Errata1337

-This is a proof of concept implementation of the article on my blog:
+This is a proof of concept implementation following the write-up on my blog:

 [https://revers.engineering/patchguard-detection-of-hypervisor-based-instrospection-p2/](https://revers.engineering/patchguard-detection-of-hypervisor-based-instrospection-p2/)